idea456/repo-analyzer/README.md

 Check it out here : https://repo-analyzer.herokuapp.com/

 # Issues
-If the webpage loads an application error, just click reload to load the website
+If the webpage loads an application error, just click reload to load the website.

 # Installation